Getting New Dentures

 Expect Slight Discomfort

-New denture will feel slightly uncomfortable at first.
-In fact, it’s completely normal to experience gum pain or discomfort in the first few weeks of wearing new dentures.
+New denture will feel slightly uncomfortable at first try.
+In fact, it’s completely normal to experience slight gum pain or discomfort in the first few weeks of wearing new dentures.
 It’s even possible to experience some pain with your current dentures as your gums and bone structure may change over time.
 Pain or discomfort is usually due to denture rubbing off your gums.
 This feeling should progressively diminish over the next few weeks.
-If you notice that the pain is persistent or increasing, it may be necessary to see a denturist.
+If you notice that the pain is persistent or increasing, it may be necessary to see our denturist.
 Our denturist can alter the denture to make it fit better and reduce the discomfort.

-Some patients may experience pain due to a gum inflammation.
+Some patients may experience denture pain due to a gum inflammation.
 This may be a combination of poorly fitting denture and or improper denture hygiene.
-It is essential to take out your denture every night before bedtime and clean it properly.
+It is essential to take out your denture every night before the bedtime and clean it properly.
 You should always brush your denture with a special, non abrasive cleaner like Polident.
 Furthermore, to clean your dentures entirely make sure you soak them for at least five minutes to kill any bacteria.
 Clean dentures can help you maintain good oral health.

 Eat Soft Foods, Avoid Chewy Foods

 At first it is important to avoid hard to eat foods and chewy foods that could make it hard for you to chew.
 Here are a few foods that you can have initially until you are ready to transition to solid foods: